 What is a cinnamon roll without cream cheese frosting?

 Incomplete.
 It’s incomplete.
 While the cinnamon rolls were baking, I got started on the luscious goodness that is the frosting.

 Pro tip: cold cream cheese + powdered sugar = LUMPS.
 You can completely avoid this by letting the cream cheese come to room temperature before starting your frosting.

 I put the butter and cream cheese in the bowl of my stand mixer and blended them with the whisk attachment until they were completely smooth.
-If your cream cheese is cold, this is harder to do, but it’s doable!
-It just takes longer to get smooth.

 Once the butter and cream cheese were blended and smooth, I added half of the powdered sugar and the vanilla and mixed on low speed until the mixture was incorporated and smooth.
 Once it was incorporated, I added the second half of the powdered sugar and mixed for another minute or so on low/medium speed.

 Then, I did this: